-1.7 The learner will be able to select and print reports, queries and tables, as instructed, including selecting page orientation (ie portrait or landscape).
+1.10 The learner will be able to name, save and print database structures (eg reports, queries, tables, records, mailing labels, merged documents) as instructed, including: naming the document, inserting a header and/or footer and page numbers, saving the document, selecting page orientation (eg portrait or landscape) and printing the document.

-Unit 226 - Legal Presentation Techniques
+Unit 326 - Legal Presentation Techniques

-Credit Value 3 GLH 27 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
-Aim: The aim of this unit is to enable the learner to develop the knowledge and skills to use presentation software to present information effectively within the context of the legal environment.
+Credit Value 3 GLH 30 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the learner to develop the knowledge and skills to use advanced features of presentation software to manipulate data within the context of the legal environment.
+They will learn how to manage and integrate information effectively to produce meaningful presentations.